Category - Taxes

 Right-to-Know: No-Bid Federal Contracts and Other Federal Spending

-Monday, July 16, 2007 by mash
+Monday, July 16, 2007

-Categories: Fiscal Policy, Militarism, News, Politics, Taxes
+Categories: News, Fiscal Policy, Militarism, Politics, Taxes

 FedSpending.org is a new website sponsored by effective OMB watchdog organization and Right-to-Know enforcer OMBWatch.org, which keeps an eye on the deregulatory manias of recent administrations.
 The new FedSpending.org website allows visitors to track Federal grants and contracts using various search criteria, e.g., location of the recipient (how about “Halliburton”), place of performance (try “Iraq”), sponsoring agency (”Defense”), and whether or not the contract was open to competitive bidding.